daodaojiang622/CS6650/8/client/README.md

 3. Make sure the GROUP_SIZE, NUM_OF_GROUPS, and DELAY in the Client.java are correct

 Note:
+- There is no need to add your image, I placed one in the resources folder
-- data folder will be named after GROUP_SIZE, NUM_OF_GROUPS, and DELAY
+- Data folder will be named after GROUP_SIZE, NUM_OF_GROUPS, and DELAY
-- if the data folder already exists, the program will auto rewrite so no need to manually delete
+  - If the data folder already exists, the program will auto rewrite so no need to manually delete